Fibre Optic Cabling

 There are in the main two types of fibre optic cabling, single-mode and multimode:

 - Multimode fibre is used for Local Area Networks (LAN) where the network links can be up to 2,000 meters.
 Two standard sizes of core are offered: 62.5 µm and 50 µm (with better performances).
 Multimode fibre have a graded index profile to reduce the dispersion of the signal during the transmission.
-The high size of the core is makes for easy connection and does not require high cost test equipment.

 - Singlemode fibre are able to transmit over longer distances.
 The installation is more delicate as they have a smaller core of 9 µm.
 This implies more precise connectors and test equipment.